CS2103JAN2017-W14-B1/main/docs/UserGuide.md

 <br>

 <a name="save"></a>
 ### 3.13.
-Saving the program data to a specified path: save
+Saving data to a specified path: save
-Save FlexiTask list to a file specified by user<br>
+Saves FlexiTask list to a file specified by user<br>
-Other FlexiTask list will be saved to the default location: data/tasklist.xml<br>
+Else FlexiTask list will be saved to the default storage location: data/tasklist.xml<br>

 Format: `save FILE_PATH/FILE_NAME.xml`

 > File extension must be xml<br>
-> If specified file does not exists, FlexiTask will create the file
+> If specified file does not exists, FlexiTask will create the file <br>
-> If the program is closed and re-opened, the last file specified by the user will be loaded
+> If the program is closed and re-opened, the last file specified by the user will be loaded<br>

 Example:

 * save data/mytasklist.xml
 * save C:/Desktop/mytasklist.xml
+* save C:/Dropbox/myFlexiTaskList.xml
+> The current task list as well as any other futher changes will be saved to the folder `Dropbox` in the file named `myFlexiTaskList.xml`

 <br>

 <a name="load"></a>
 ### 3.14.
-Loading the program data from a specified path: load
+Loading data from a specified path: load

-Load FlexiTask list from file specified by user<br>
+Loads FlexiTask list from file specified by user<br>

 Format: `load FILE_PATH/FILE_NAME.xml`

 > File extension must be xml<br>
-> File specified must exist
+> File specified must exist<br>

 Example: